info-telecom-strasbourg/Matrix-library/README.md

 # Matrix-library

-A library that allow matrix calculations
+A library that allows matrix calculations

 ## Summary